 Africa’s top video directors deliver befitting videos and stunning creative direction, once again this year.
 First highlighting the unknown first-timers who delivered Sauti Sol’s most unlikely hit video, kindly re-watch as I break it down:

 - Kuliko Jana – Sauti Sol & Redfourth Chorus (Directors: Timothy Mwaura & Joash Omondi of FullfilmENT Company)

-This is the most unique music video dropped by a top African pop artiste this decade.
+This is the most unique music video dropped by a top African pop artiste this year.
 In the black and white video, set exactly ten years after high school, Sauti Sol re-record the original Kuliko Jana with Redfourth Chorus (student choir at their former high school – Upper Hill) to create a beautiful a cappella song, displaying the originality of Sauti’s harmonious and melodic background.
 It was the magic of the serendipitous reunion fused with first-time video directors Tim and Joash that produced another classic from Africa’s Best Group.
 The directors do an excellent job in creating minimalistic transitions and lighting effects that let the song’s message and simplicity reign supreme.

 2. Daddy Yo – Wizkid (Director: Starboy Entertainment)

 It’s been exactly a year since Wizkid dropped his last official music video – Final (Baba Nla).
 A million YouTube views in one week – Daddy Yo is another Wizkid hit featuring Starboy signee Ghanaian singer Efya who holds it down on the hook.
 Producer Mutay (Legendury Beatz) samples that raggatone vibe of Gasolina in the song reminding us why old is gold.
 The video’s choice of dancers and choreography is 100% straight fire.
 I read some comments on YouTube questioning Wizkid’s lyrics – c’mon guys we all know what this song is made for – dance – period!